ggonnella/prost/README.md

 ## Creating the database

 Running `prostdb.snake` will initialize and create the DB if it does not exist yet.
+It also starts or restarts the server if needed.

 ## NCBI taxonomy